 Sessions consist of a cookie on the browser and a session record on the server.
 In non-persistent sessions, cookies are not persisted, and a tenant timeout is set, so users don’t have to manually log out of a device.

 Session lifetime determines how long the system should keep the login session and is configured per tenant.
 The Absolute Expiration of a session is defined when the session is created.
 You can enable non-persisted settings for user sessions, or allow the session to continue even if the browser is closed.
 You can adjust the Absolute Expiration and non-persisted settings in the Dashboard or the Management API.
-See Configure Session Lifetime Settings for more information.
+To learn more, read Configure Session Lifetime Settings.

 The Auth0 platform uses three types of cookies: session, Multi-Factor Authentication, and device.
 All of these change to non-persistent once your Auth0 tenant is configured.
 The tenant timeout triggers the session expiration.